bistrulli/REMEMBER/README.md

 ## Overview

-REMEMBER is a Python-based tool that implements algorithms for process mining using VLMCs.
+REMEMBER is a Python-based command-line tool that implements algorithms for process mining using VLMCs.
 It allows users to:
-- Process event logs (e.g., in XES format, CSV).
+- Process event logs (e.g., in XES or CSV formats).
 - Mine VLMC models from these logs.
-- Compute likelihood of traces based on the mined models.
+- Compute likelihood of traces based on the mined models (i.e., the probability of a trace in a model).
-- Perform conformance checking and other advanced analyses.
+- Perform conformance checking of a log against a model, and further advanced analyses.
+- Being Python-based, it can be easily integrated with [pm4py](https://pypi.org/project/pm4py/)

-The core logic is implemented in `vlmcProcessMining.py` and utilizes external Java libraries for specific VLMC operations.
+The core logic is implemented in `vlmcProcessMining.py`.
+- It utilizes external Java libraries, transparently to the user, for specific VLMC operations.

 ---